resema/Notepad/_posts/2017-11-15-convolutional-neural-networks-an-introduction.md

 #### Neural Network Example
 ![exComplConvNet.png]({{site.baseurl}}/images/posts/ConvolutionalNN/exComplConvNet.png)

-where FC3 is a **Fully Connected** neural network as described in the last posts.
+where FC3 and FC4 are **Fully Connected** neural networks as described in the last posts.